Leave It

 Table Exercise

-Place treats on a dining table, coffee table, or counter.
-Stay within arm’s length so you can cover up the treats if needed.
-You can place them on a plate to imitate real life.
+Setup: Place treats on a table, coffee table, or counter, ideally on a plate.
+Stay within arm's reach so you can cover the treats if needed.

 Floor or Ground Exercise